Table of Contents

 Why does fish oil cause fishy burps?

-Usually due to oxidation or poor-quality oils/raw material used in a particular supplement.
+Usually, it is due to oxidation or poor-quality oils/raw materials used in a particular supplement.

 Yes, if purified and contaminant-free (avoid cod liver oil).